techouse/qs/README.md

 );
 ```

-The depth limit helps mitigate abuse when QS is used to parse user input, and it is recommended to keep it a reasonably
+The depth limit helps mitigate abuse when [decode] is used to parse user input, and it is recommended to keep it a
-small number.
+reasonably small number.

-For similar reasons, by default **QS** will only parse up to 1000 parameters.
+For similar reasons, by default [decode] will only parse up to **1000** parameters.
 This can be overridden by passing
-a `DecodeOptions.parameterLimit` option:
+a [DecodeOptions.parameterLimit] option:

 ```dart
 expect(